ZhuoranLu/Misinformation/README.md

 Individual level data of subjects' decisions under social influence in Experiment 2 : experimentTwoWithInfluenceIndividualLevelRes.csv
 Individual level data of subjects' decisions with no social influence in Experiment 2 : experimentTwoNoInfluenceIndividualLevelRes.csv

+####

+* `treatment` Int.
+The treatment of each subject assigned in each experiment. `0`: control treatment (no AI), `1`: AI was presented before subjects independently processed the information.
+(AI-before), `2`: AI was presented after subjects independently processed the information.
+(AI after),
+* `workerId` Int.
+The unique ID for each subject assigned in each experiment.

 ### A Descriptive Analysis